HarshSheth1128/Track-Courses/README.md

 - Follow the instructions on screen and enjoy :)

 Note: the script will query as long as its running.
 If you turn off your computer you will need to restart it.

+You can move this to any cloud computing platform that will allow you to run it non stop.